fluid-checkout/fluid-checkout/readme.txt

 = Unreleased — 3.1.0 =

-* Added: New option to show billing address before shipping.
-More options for billing address position available with Fluid Checkout PRO.
+* Added: Support for new PRO options for which position to show the billing address section on the checkout page, including before shipping and forced to same as shipping address.

 = Unreleased =